Western Pilgrimage Curriculum | Thomas More College

 This course develops the students’ wonder and knowledge of the natural world through extensive field study of all the major habitats of the American West.
 Students will learn to identify the principal trees and vegetation, as well as the common birds and mammals of the area stretching from Glacier National Park to the High Plains of New Mexico.
 Understanding the causes of weather patterns and habitat formation and change will also be woven into the daily assignments.
 The common text is the Audubon Field Guide for the Western States in addition to generous readings from the great explorers and naturalists of the West, including Audubon, Muir, Roosevelt, Leopold, and Abbey.

 How does one make the transition from a vision of a leader (in literature, for example) to developing the traits of a leader?
 What made the men of the West worthy of admiration in terms of skills, habits of thought, and resilience?
-Readings will be drawn from Lewis and Clark, Parkman, and Roosevelt, as well as the practical insights of contemporary authorities such as Ward and Harvey.
+Readings will be drawn from Lewis and Clark, Parkman, and Roosevelt, as well as the readings undertaken in other classes.
 Field work will include practical testing of the aspirational vision offered by literary authors against every changing challenge of the frontier.

 Alongside reading Cather’s Death Comes for the Archbishop, students will consider the place of the wilderness in the formation of Catholic theology and prayer.
 The course will involve a careful and active study of the shorter versions of the Liturgy of the Hours as well as devotions maintained by the Catholic communities of the American Southwest.